wg-osr/walkerga.github.io/class/mu_necromancer.md

 You can cause dying creatures you touch to reroll any death rolls they attempt.
 If a creature rolls a 20 because of that, it permanently loses 1 HP.

 <ins>Drawback</ins><br>
-You require a forbidden ritual ingredient to cast your spells.
-If you are discovered, you will be executed.
+If you are discovered by religious authority, you will be executed.
+You cannot benefit from cleric spells.

 <ins>Cantrips</ins>
 - You can interrogate the spirit of a creature who died after the last dawn.
 It will answer 3 different questions, only one answer will make sense.